mattgorb/CNN_CarsDataset/README.md

 Does pretty well, >97% on validation and test sets.

-Tech: \n
+Tech:
-AWS p2.xlarge ubuntu linux instance (GPU support) /n cuda/cudnn
+AWS p2.xlarge ubuntu linux instance (GPU support)
+cuda/cudnn
 Python/Numpy
 Python virtual environment.
 Keras
 TensorFlow
 OpenCV

 Setting up a computing instance on Amazon was a pain in the ass.
 I'll highlight the steps here.